xma711/notebook/signal_processing/README.md

 F(x) is a function of frequency, i.e. x is frequency.

-Difference between fourier transform and fourier series
+Difference between Fourier transform and Fourier series
 --------------------------------------------------------------

-Fourier transform is an extension of the fourier series (!!!)
+Fourier transform is an extension of the Fourier series (!!!)
 When the period of the represented function is lengthened and allowed to approach infinity.

 Another reference: https://www.quora.com/What-are-the-differences-between-the-Fourier-series-and-the-Fourier-transform

-fourier series decomposes a periodic signal into a sum of an infinite number of harmonics (sine and cosine functions) of different frequencies and amplitudes.
+Fourier series decomposes a periodic signal into a sum of an infinite number of harmonics (sine and cosine functions) of different frequencies and amplitudes.
 These frequencies are discrete (not all frequencies are present).
 The more components are considered (starting from the first), the sum is closer to the original signal.